Gabriel Clemens

 Gabriel Clemens (born 16 August 1983) is a German professional darts player who competes in Professional Darts Corporation (PDC) events.
 He reached the semi-finals at the 2017 World Masters, the 2023 PDC World Championship and the 2023 Players Championship Finals.
+He won his first PDC ranking title at Players Championship 24 in July 2026.

 Career

+2017–2022: BDO, switch to PDC

 In 2017, Clemens made the semi-finals of the World Masters, and missed match darts against the BDO number one Mark McGeeney to reach the final.

 In January 2018, he gained a two-year PDC Tour Card.
 He won the fourth day of European Q-School by defeating the Dutchman Vincent Kamphuis 5–3 in the final.
 In his first year on the circuit, he reached the final of 2018 PDC Players Championship 11, where he took on two-time world champion Gary Anderson.
 Clemens missed two match-darts to win the title and lost 6–5.

 In December 2020, he became the first German player to reach the last 16 in the PDC World Darts Championship, after beating reigning champion Peter Wright 4–3.

+Clemens was eliminated from the 2022 World Championship in the third round, losing 4–0 to Jonny Clayton.
+He reached the final of Players Championship 18 in July 2022, where he succumbed to a whitewash defeat to Dirk van Duijvenbode.
+He reached successive European Tour quarter-finals at the end of the 2022, making the last eight of the Belgian Darts Open and the Gibraltar Darts Trophy.